Punctuation – Definition, Common Mistakes & Rules

 • Always end a sentence with a full stop, question mark, exclamation point, or a semicolon.

-• In American English, include full stops and commas within quotation marks and keep dashes, colons, and semicolons outside the quotation marks.
+• In American English, include periods and commas within quotation marks and keep dashes, colons, and semicolons outside the quotation marks.

 • Quotation marks and bracket always come in a pair